Nailed It!: Release

-All six episodes of the first season were released on Netflix on March 9, 2018.
+All six episodes of the first season were released exclusively to Netflix on March 9, 2018.
 The second season features six regular episodes and one bonus episode, and was released on Netflix on June 29, 2018.
 The season ends with a crossover special, featuring the "Fab Five" of Netflix's Queer Eye series, with the series' food and wine expert Antoni Porowski serving as guest judge.
 The third season was released on May 17, 2019, with six episodes.

-The fourth season was released on April 1, 2020, followed the fifth season premiered on March 26, 2021 and the sixth season on September 15, 2021.
-Due to the COVID-19 pandemic, the fifth and sixth season featured slight differences such as cake selections being done verbally rather than by running towards them, the rectangular judges panel being replaced by a large semi-circle, and the contestants kitchens being socially-distanced.
+The fourth season was released on April 1, 2020, followed the fifth season premiered on March 26, 2021, and the sixth season on September 15, 2021.
+Due to the COVID-19 pandemic, the fifth, sixth, and seventh season featured slight differences such as cake selections being done verbally rather than by running towards them, the rectangular judges panel being replaced by a large semi-circle, and the contestants' kitchens being socially-distanced.